-Clashes in Equatorial Guinea as government says it thwarted coup – Daily Mail
+Equatorial Guinea says attempted ‘coup’ thwarted – Aljazeera.com

 |

-Clashes in Equatorial Guinea as government says it thwarted coup
+The West African nation of Equatorial Guinea says it thwarted an attempted "coup" in late December against the government of Teodoro Obiang Nguema Mbasogo, Africa's longest-serving leader.
+The government accused at least 30 armed mercenaries from Chad …

-Clashes were reported in Equatorial Guinea near the border with Cameroon on Wednesday, shortly after the West African state said it had thwarted a coup against President Teodoro Obiang Nguema, Africa's longest-serving leader.
-Government troops had shot …
+Clashes in Equatorial Guinea after thwarted coup

-E. Guinea troops shoot dead 'mercenary' in clashes: state TV
+E Guinea troops shoot dead 'mercenary' in clashes: state TV

 Do you have something awesome to share with the world?
 Click here to share